ModusCreateOrg/devops-infra-demo/README.md

 ```

 The AWS profile IAM user should have full control of EC2 in the account you are using.

-You will need to create an application in the Google developer console, create a set of service-to-service JSON credentials, and enable the Google Cloud Storage API in the referenced Google developer application for the Google integration to work.
-If you don't care about that, alternately you may remove the `terraform/google.tf` file to get the demo to work without the Google part.

 ### Packer